-Every student shall be issued a school-assigned locker and a school-assigned lock on the first day of school.
+At the beginning of each school year, students will have the opportunity to be assigned a school-issued locker.
 Students are not permitted to access any locker other than their school-issued locker, and cannot replace the school issued lock with their own lock.
-It is expected that a student will keep their locker locked.
+It is expected that a student will keep their locker locked at all times.